 With its marketing cloud, Exponea aims to provide real-time 1:1 omni-channel personalization, a single 360-degree customer view, and dynamic A/B testing with AI.
 It equips marketers to raise conversion rates, improve acquisition ROI, and maximize customer lifetime value, according to the vendor. ...

-IBM Campaign products (based on IBM's acquisition of Unica Software in 2010) are a suite of enterprise marketing management (EMM) software that include marketing automation with cross-channel campaign management, along with budgeting and forecasting, project workflow management, asset management,...
+HCL Unica (acquired by HCL Technologies from IBM in late 2018) is a suite of enterprise marketing management (EMM) software that include marketing automation with cross-channel campaign management, along with budgeting and forecasting, project workflow management, asset management, brand manageme...

 CallidusCloud LeadRocket (formerly CallidusCloud Marketing Automation) provides users with the ability to consolidate online and offline leads in one single platform.
 Leads can be scored and prioritized based on a prospect's identity, web activity, and buying intent.
 Users can also plan, automate...